rachitmore/Data-Analysis-Projects/Sales Forecasting/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, feel free to reach out to [Your Name] at [Your Email Address].
+For any questions or suggestions, feel free to reach out to Rachit More at rachitmore3@gmail.com.